Understanding CAS

 Children ages 2.5–5 showed significant improvements in word accuracy and generalization after six weeks of DTTC.
 Gains were maintained at follow-up.

-Systematic reviews consistently cite DTTC as a strongly supported treatment for CAS, aligning with principles of motor learning.
+Systematic reviews and evidence summaries consistently cite these approaches as strongly supported treatments for CAS, aligning with principles of motor learning.

 High-frequency DTTC therapy led to faster gains and stronger generalization than low-frequency treatment.

-Jennie Bjorem actively integrates these research findings into her professional trainings and resources, ensuring clinicians have practical tools rooted in evidence.
+Jennie Bjorem and Breanna Waldrup actively integrates these research findings into their professional trainings and resources, ensuring clinicians have practical tools rooted in evidence.

 Moving the Field Forward